dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 Then, give your method an argument with a matching name (such as `name: string` above) and it is automatically parsed from the path parameter.

-For example, if send the app this request, then our method is called with `name` `dbos`:
+For example, if we send our app this request, then our method is called with `name` `dbos`:

 ```
 GET /greeting/dbos